 Her stories hail from North America, especially California and British Columbia, and the wider world.
 In a quest for commonalities that bind us and innovations that inspire, she has reported from many intriguing places: Iraq, Peru, Cambodia, India, Syria, Kenya, China, Qatar, Laos, the United Kingdom, Guyana, Vietnam, France, and Indigenous nations and territories, including those belonging to Navajo (Diné), Kwiakah, Makushi, Kitasoo/Xai’xai, ‘Namgis, Heiltsuk, and Native Hawaiian peoples.

 Her book, Water Always Wins: Thriving in an age of drought and deluge, is about what she calls “Slow Water” innovations that are helping us adapt to the increasing floods and droughts brought by climate change.
-She is represented by The Martell Agency in New York, and the book will be published in May 2022 by the University of Chicago Press in North America and by Head of Zeus/Bloomsbury in the United Kingdom and beyond.
+She is represented by The Martell Agency in New York.
+The book was published in 2022 by the University of Chicago Press in North America and by Head of Zeus/Bloomsbury in the United Kingdom and beyond.
 It is also an audio book and will be published in China.

-As a speaker and moderator, she talks about environmental issues she covers, especially the Slow Water movement, documented in Water Always Wins.
+As a keynote speaker and moderator, she talks about environmental issues she covers, especially the Slow Water movement, documented in Water Always Wins.
 Engagements include on NPR’s Science Friday, KERA Think, KQED Forum, New Mexico PBS, CBC What on Earth; at schools including Princeton, Stanford, U.C.
 California’s Institute for Water Resources, U.C.
 Santa Barbara’s Capps Center for the Study of Ethics, Religion, and Public Life; and at conferences such as the American Water Resources Association, the Water Education Foundation, River Restoration Northwest, and Eco-Farm.